 Bostonia is published in print three times a year and updated weekly on the web.

-Expanding BU’s efforts to curb climate change, the Board of Trustees last week unanimously approved a broad strategy, including efforts to avoid investments in companies that extract coal and tar sands oil, the most carbon-intensive fuels.
+Expanding BU’s efforts to curb climate change, the Board of Trustees in September unanimously approved a broad strategy, including efforts to avoid investments in companies that extract coal and tar sands oil, the most carbon-intensive fuels.